Welcome to Week 2!

 I’ve been blessed to be able to stay home with my kids since 2008, but before that I used to work full time and remember vividly getting 2 children under the age of 2 out the door to daycare before 7 am!
 The diapers, food, formula, extra clothes …. all of that!
 I also remember coming home and having either no clue what I was going to make or have convenience type foods that make spending time in the kitchen minimal.

 I can also say it has only been within the last year that I stopped that ‘convenience’ type of shopping.
+(Update: this was first written in 2012).
 Supermarkets make it very difficult to stay focused as they get bigger and bigger by the day.
 The market was started so people didn’t have to go to the farmers market, the butcher, the seafood store, and the liquor store just to get a meal on the table.
 The market was smaller with fresh produce, some meat and dairy.

 Today’s SUPERmarket is something entirely different.
 Staying on the outside perimeter is more difficult than it sounds as you have to venture in the middle at some point.